woct0rdho/triton-windows/README.md

 <summary>Note on automatically adding the path</summary>
 (Do this if you don't want to permanently modify the Windows `PATH`)

-Run 'Developer PowerShell for VS 2022' (or 'Developer Command Prompt for VS 2022') from the Start menu (or tools like VSCode), and it will automatically add the paths containing `cl.exe` and other relevant VS components.
+Run 'Developer PowerShell for VS 2022' (or 'Developer Command Prompt for VS 2022') from the Start menu (or in VS), and it will automatically add the paths containing `cl.exe` and other relevant VS components.
 </details>

 ### 6. vcredist